Posts

 Image

-Usually on European vacations I'm obsessed with getting Steak Tartare in every form possible.
-Which was still true on this trip, it just took a serious back seat to Mr. T's vacation duck obsession.
-Duck Confit to be exact but since that dish isn't available in most restaurants other forms of duck would have to suffice.
+Usually on European vacations I'm obsessed with getting Steak Tartare everywhere we go.
+Which was still true on this trip, it just took a serious back seat to Mr. T's duck obsession.
+Duck Confit to be exact. but since that dish isn't available in every restaurant, other forms of duck would have to suffice.
 Mr. T had already enjoyed a classic Duck Breast at Gordon Ramsey the day before but now we moved onto to Brasserie Bordelaise; a bustling spot right in the heart of the city.
-When the meal begins with a complimentary tin of pate you just know the meal is going to be something special.
-The Duck Breast arrived perfectly scored on the top with their signature red wine bordelaise sauce for drizzling.
-This was rich and juicy with just enough fat to melt into the meat and make it incredibly tender.
-It was served alongside a huge bowl of frites that was more than ample for the entire table.
-I was still full from our big lunch at Le Sa
+When the meal begins with a complimentary tin of pâté you just know it's going to be something special.
+The Duck Breast arrived perfectly scored with their signature red wine bordelaise sauce for drizzling on top.
+This was rich and juicy, with just enough fat to melt into the meat making it incredibly tender.
+This was served with a huge bowl of frites that was more than enough for the entire table.
+I was still full from our big lunch, so I ordered what I thought wo

-Bordeaux- Chateau Paloumey, Le Saint Julien & Chateau Mouton Rothschild
+Bordeaux- Château Paloumey, Le Saint Julien & Château Mouton Rothschild

 Image

-In order to get the full Bordeaux experience we booked a two day wine tour through Bordeaux with Elodie .
-Our fantastic guide Lea picked us up at our place each morning then drove us to various wineries beginning with Chateau Paloumey on the Left Bank.
-This small winery has had a long history in the Medoc region however it wasn't all wonderful.
-Back in the 1950's the original owners abandoned the vineyard due to rising costs and it wasn't until 1990 when it was purchased by the Cazeneuve family that it became a fully functioning winery once again.
-Chateua Paloumey's location has a warm climate with gravel soil perfect for growing Cabernet Sauvignon.
+To get the full Bordeaux experience we booked a two day wine tour through Bordeaux with Elodie .
+Our fantastic guide Lea picked us up at our place each morning, then drove us to various wineries beginning with Château Paloumey on the Left Bank.
+This small winery has a long history in the Médoc region however it wasn't all wonderful.
+In the 1950's the original owners abandoned the vineyard, due to rising costs and it wasn't until 1990 when it was purchased by the Cazeneuve family, that it became a fully functioning winery once again.
+Château Paloumey's location has a warm climate with gravel soil perfect for growing Cabernet Sauvignon.
 The vineyard has 55% Cabernet Sauvignon, 40% Merlot, 5% Cabernet Franc and all of the wines are aged in 30% new French oak barrels for 12 months before bottling.
-We had a chance to tour both the vineyard and the barrel room then finish with a tasting of wine from both their vineyard and a fe
+We had a chance to tour both the vineyard and the barrel room, then finish with a tasting of wine from their vineyard and a few others in the area.

 Bordeaux- Glouton Le Bistro